microsoft/BotFramework-Composer/docs/archived docs/concept-language-understanding.md

 - LU content can be authored in an inline editor or in **User Input** using the [.lu file format][100].
 - LU content is training data for recognizers.
-- Composer currently supports LU technologies such as LUIS and Regular Expression.
+- Composer currently supports LU technologies such as LUIS and regular expressions.

 ## Core LU concepts in Composer